Ward County, TX Violent Crime Rates and Maps

 • In Williamson County, TX, crime costs $165 per person, which is $335 less than in Ward County

-The table below shows the total cost of crime to the residents of Ward County for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Ward County, with the projected cost per resident.

 Crime